sendgrid/docs/source/User_Guide/Settings/Sender_authentication/How_to_set_up_domain_authentication.md

 *To use a custom DKIM selector:*

-When you are in the process of authenticating a domain, and on the screen where you input domain settings, open the advanced settings, select **Use a custom DKIM selector** and input three letters or numbers to build a custom subdomain.
+When you are in the process of authenticating a domain, and on the screen where you input domain settings, open the advanced settings, select **Use a custom DKIM selector** and input 3 letters or numbers to build a custom subdomain.
 If you don't select these, SendGrid automatically selects them for you.
-Make sure the three characters you select are different from your original selection.
+Make sure the 3 characters you select are different from your original selection.
 For example, you could use `org` or `001`.

 {% anchor h3 %}
 Assigning a subuser